FinalBoss-Squad/Celock/README.md

 ## 🚀 Our Solution: The Celock Protocol

-Celock is a lightweight, plug-and-play proxy that sits in front of any existing API or web service.
+Celock is a lightweight, plug-and-play proxy that sits in front of any existing website, web app, or API.
 It enforces payment-gated access without requiring any changes to your core application logic.

 #### The Flow in Action: